-Samer S. Shehata is Associate Professor of Middle Eastern Politics in the Department of International and Area Studies at the University of Oklahoma.
-A specialist in Egyptian politics and the Muslim Brotherhood, he has previously taught at Georgetown University, New York University, Columbia University, and the American University in Cairo.
-He received his PhD from the Politics Department at Princeton University in 2000.
+Samer S. Shehata is an Associate Professor of Middle Eastern Politics in the Department of International and Area Studies at the University of Oklahoma.
+He previously taught at Georgetown University, New York University, Columbia University, and the American University in Cairo.
+He received a BA from the University of California at Berkeley, an M.Phill from the University of Cambridge, and a PhD from the Politics Department at Princeton University in 2000.

 The American University in Cairo Press published a Middle East edition of Shop Floor Culture and Politics in Egypt in 2010, which also includes a new afterword analyzing the tsunami of labor and economic protests which began in Egypt in 2004.